 Set the presence or absence of visual events as an investigation item.
-Assess the occurrence status for patients who developed visual events and the differences in patient background, dose, etc. between patients who can continuously receive treatment with this product and patients who must discontinue treatment with this product.
+Assess the occurrence status for patients who developed visual events and the differences in patient background, dose, etc. between patients who can be continuously administered with this product and patients who must be discontinued administration of this product.

-7.3.9.1.
+7.3.8.1.
 Confirmation of presence/absence of adverse events that correspond to major investigation items

-7.3.9.1.1.
+7.3.8.1.1.
 Presence/absence of hepatic toxicity

-The presence/absence of hepatic toxicity including hepatitis, jaundice, hepatic failure, coma hepatic, ALT (GPT) increased, AST (GOT) increased, and γ -GTP increased should be recorded for target patients in this study.
-If aggravation or new occurrence of hepatic toxicity is observed, the information in details should be recorded in the adverse event column.
+The presence/absence of hepatic toxicity including hepatitis, jaundice, hepatic failure, coma hepatic, ALT (GPT) increased, AST (GOT) increased, and GGT increased should be recorded for target patients in this study.
+If aggravation or new occurrence of hepatic toxicity is observed, the information in detail should be recorded in the adverse event column.

-7.3.9.1.2.
+7.3.8.1.2.
 Presence/absence of occurrence of visual events

 The presence/absence of aggravation or new occurrence of visual events including photophobia, vision blurred, and visual disturbance should be recorded for target patients in this study.
-If aggravation or new occurrence of visual event is observed, the information in details should be recorded in the adverse event column.
+If aggravation or new occurrence of visual event is observed, the information in detail should be recorded in the adverse event column.